 Artists as Entrepreneurs series: grant writing

 Ever dream of owning your own creative business?
 Or pursuing a career in arts and culture?
-If so, check out “Artists as Entrepreneurs”— the first virtual event of the Daemen College Speaker Series.
+If so, check out “Artists as Entrepreneurs”— the first virtual event of the Daemen University Speaker Series.

 Featuring a curriculum focused on liberal and fine arts—uniquely coupled with management and entrepreneurship—the LEA program will prepare students to become strategically-minded, skilled professionals in the growing cultural and arts sectors of the economy.

 Art and entrepreneurship

-In the series’ inaugural presentation, Dan Shanahan, assistant professor and program director of entrepreneurism at Daemen College, discussed how grants are used as a valuable tool to support arts programming.
+In the series’ inaugural presentation, Dan Shanahan, assistant professor and program director of entrepreneurism at Daemen University, discussed how grants are used as a valuable tool to support arts programming.
 This is one of many essential topics taught in the LEA program.